Open-to-learning™ Leadership: The Evidence Base

 There is a long tradition of theoretical and empirical research behind the OTL™ leadership model.
 Much of the evidence for its importance and effectiveness can be found in the publications of its originators, Donald Schön and Chris Argyris.
 Since adapting their work to create the OTL™ model in 2012, Distinguished Professor Viviane M.J.
 Robinson has led a team of researchers who have addressed questions about the need for the intervention and its impact on leadership capability and effectiveness.
 A selection of these publications is annotated below.
 A more complete list of Robinson’s publications can be found at the website of the Leadership Research Group.

-Strategic And Annual Planning Templates for 2014 And Beyond (NZ)
+Strategic And Annual Planning Templates (NZ)

 - Information about the Strategic and Annual Template (word)

 - Download Strategic and Annual Planning Blank Template (word) updated Aug 2018